INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 Tracy: Maybe if a young person hears the music and likes it, they will read the lyrics later and get the message that way.
 As long as the message is good, there’s nothing wrong there?

 Michael: Have you ever heard of green metal?

 No, I don’t think so?

-Michael: Oh, well it’s very big in the United States.
+Michael: Oh, well, it’s huge in the United States.
 I’m just kidding! [laughs]

-Speaking some more about being Christian band, do you guys have some strict rules which allows you to play only play in a band with other Christians?
+Speaking some more about being a Christian band, do you guys have some strict rules that allow you to play only in a band with other Christians?

 Oz: There is a fine line.
 Me, being a believer, I couldn’t feel right in my heart being in a band that was advocating sex and drugs and all that where the members are sleeping with a bunch of different women and shooting up.
 To me, I don’t want to be around that.
 I would rather be with Christian people.

-Michael: You are seeing a lot more Christian bands nowadays.
-I think that bands like Switchfoot and POD that have switched over have really good music and are able to reach out to people who are and are not Christian.
-I see a big difference now in the Christian music scene and it seems like a lot more people are drawn to it.
+Michael: You see a lot more Christian bands nowadays.
+I think that bands like Switchfoot and POD have switched over have really good music and can reach out to people who are not Christian.
+I see a big difference now in the Christian music scene, and it seems like a lot more people are drawn to it.
 I think people are drawn to it.
-People really are searching for something and there really is something to be noticed in Christian music.´
+People really are searching for something, and there really is something to be noticed in Christian music.´

 BOSTON AND RON JEREMY

 Michael, you have recently been working with Boston.
 How did that come about?